-For an $R$-symmetric SUSY $SU(5)$ model of inflation, an important issue regarding the appearance of massless exotics in addition to MSSM content is briefly mentioned.
-Specifically, the un-eaten modes of the adjoint Higgs superfield, that is the octet and triplet components of $24_H$, do not acquire masses due to $R$-symmetry.
-This is discussed in shifted and smooth versions of SUSY hybrid inflation models of $SU(5)$ \cite{Khalil:2010cp,Rehman:2014rpa}.
-For GUTs, based on a simple gauge group, this issue was first highlighted in \cite{Barr:2005xya} and then further elaborated in \cite{Fallbacher:2011xg}.
-The massless particles gain TeV scale masses due to soft SUSY breaking effects and consequently ruin the gauge coupling unification, an attractive feature of MSSM.
-To circumvent this issue, vector-like particles of TeV scale mass were added in \cite{Khalil:2010cp} to achieve gauge coupling unification.
-However, these vector-like particles do not belong to a complete $SU(5)$ irreducible representation.
-Therefore, to avoid this issue we implicitly assume here that these TeV scale vector-like particles may arise from some ultra-violet theory working at scale $\gtrsim \Lambda$.
-Another common problem of minimal $SU(5)$ model is the fast decay of proton via dimension five operator, $10_i 10_j 10_k \overline{5}_l \supset Q_i Q_j Q_k L_l + U^c_i U^c_i D^c_j E^c_k$.
-This decay is mediated by the color triplet Higgsinos with GUT scale masses and is not consistent with the latest e Super-Kamiokande data \cite{Takhistov:2016eqm}.
-However, the dimension four operators contained in $10_i \overline{5}_j \overline{5}_k \supset Q_i D^c_j L_k + U^c_i D^c_j D^c_k + E^c_i L_j L_k $ do not appear due to $R$-charge assignments defined in Eq.~(\ref{Rsu5}).
+An important issue regarding the appearance of massless exotics in an $R$-symmetric $SU(5)$ model of inflation \cite{Kyae:2004ft} is briefly discussed here.
+Specifically, the un-eaten modes of the adjoint Higgs superfield, that is the octet and the triplet components of $24_H$, do not acquire masses due to $R$-symmetry.
+This is also discussed in shifted and smooth versions of SUSY hybrid inflation models of $SU(5)$ \cite{Khalil:2010cp,Rehman:2014rpa}.
+In general, for GUTs based on a simple gauge group this issue was first highlighted in \cite{Barr:2005xya} and then further elaborated in \cite{Fallbacher:2011xg}.
+These massless particles later acquire TeV scale masses due to soft SUSY breaking effects and consequently ruin the gauge coupling unification, an attractive feature of MSSM.
+Note that the gauge coupling unification is not predicted in $FSU(5)$ model even though the above issue of massless states does not arise in this model.